Get an advanced firewall for your Wi-Fi with Avast One

 Firewalls come in all shapes and sizes to protect these points of contact.
 Here are some firewall examples:

 Network address translation (NAT) firewalls

 You’re almost certainly using one of these if you’re browsing at home.
 If you’re connecting from a company network, every data request could be moving through three or more firewalls.
 No effort is too much when it comes to server security.

 Let’s look at each of these firewall types in greater depth.

 The oldest type of firewall, packet-filtering firewalls filter traffic by packets, which are smaller bits of data making up the traffic you receive.
-Every packet has header information that helps your computer put the file back together like a jigsaw puzzle.
+Every packet has header information that helps your computer put the file back together like a puzzle.
 Packet filtering works by looking at this header.

 Packet-filtering firewalls analyze information in data packets to determine their safety.

 Though unwieldy, NAT has some security benefits.
-A firewall placed at the router level can stop malicious activity before the data is sent to your private IP address — the address that differentiates you from everyone else sharing the public IP address.
+A firewall placed at the router level can stop malicious activity before the data is sent to your private IP address — the address that differentiates your device from everyone else sharing the public IP address.
 You can think of this as a home network firewall.

 Stateful multilayer inspection firewalls use holistic data inspection to detect threats.
 Stateful inspection means a packet is analyzed within the context of every other packet transmitted over the network.
 Without this type of inspection, packets are examined only in isolation from one another.

 Standard internet communications use a seven-layered model called Open System Interconnection (OSI), and multilayer inspection examines a packet at every layer.
 That makes SMLI firewalls highly advanced and very secure, though they can slow down your traffic a bit.